Are you wondering if there are any good Udemy alternatives for taking classes online?

-In our opinion, Skillshare might be the best alternative site to Udemy, considering how much it is similar to (and may even be better than) Udemy.
+In our opinion, Skillshare is one of the best alternative sites to Udemy, considering how much it is similar to (and may even be better than) Udemy.

 Founded in 2010, this online course platform boasts over 30,000 classes in a wide range of topics via an affordable subscription.

 Its range of high quality courses might not be as far spread as that of Udemy’s, but it definitely might be the best pick for learners looking to take courses in fields like photography, Photoshop, time management, voice over, public speaking, proofreading, AWS, film production, animation, video editing, music, lifestyle, writing, marketing, transcription, teaching, and more.
 This site mainly caters to creative and entrepreneurship niches but still has around 8 million students enrolled in it!